ibm-cloud-docs/EventStreams/enabling_mirroring.md

 ### Scenario 2: Consumer group IDs are mirrored with their names unchanged
 {: #renamegroupid_2}

-In this scenario, you also apply the `topic_name_transform` with the type set to none.
-With this configuration, a topic called "aaa-group-id" in the source cluster will be mirrored to a topic called "aaa-group-id" in the target cluster.
+In this scenario, you also apply the `topic_name_transform` with the type set to `none`.
+With this configuration, a topic called `aaa-group-id` in the source cluster will be mirrored to a topic called `aaa-group-id` in the target cluster.

 See the following CLI command example: